Tingyu98/TF-IDF-Search-Engine/README.md

 # TF-IDF-Search-Engine

-Developed a TF-IDF-based search engine as part of an academic lab project.
+Developed a TF-IDF-based search engine.
 The system, hosted on AWS EC2, processes textual data to compute relevance scores and efficiently retrieves documents based on user queries.

 ## Technologies Used
 Python, Flask, Amazon DynamoDB, Amazon EC2